course-details-portlet

 Lectures: 30 hours

-Excursions and company presentations to aseabased aquaculture stakeholders: 3 days
+Excursions and company presentations to seabased aquaculture stakeholders: In total up to 3 days

-Group work with on specific topics with presentation to other students: 10 days with the presentation to the students ( Compulsory assignments)
+Group work on specific topics with presentation to other students: 10 days work with the presentation to the students ( Compulsory assignments)

 Group work and presentation need to be approved before exam